supark87/git_cheatsheet/examples/git_checkout-b_push.md

-# git chekcout -b & git branch -vv & git push -u origin <branch name>
+# git chekcout -b <branch name>

-- Make new branch
+- make new branch and checkout to that branch at the same time

+git branch -vv

 - Check if remote one is responding to local

+# git push -u origin <branch name>

 - With "-u" you can publish your locally created branch to remote repository